noefp/easy_gdb/README.md

 ![easy GDB home](templates/egdb_img_samples/easy_gdb_home.png)

-> In case of installing easy GDB ina Linux system not using Docker, run the next command to start a local PHP server:
+> In case of installing easy GDB in a Linux system not using Docker, run the next command to start a local PHP server:
+>
 >    example_db$ php -S localhost:8000